Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 order by region desc
 ```

-8. identify products with no sales in the last quarter
+8. Identify products with no sales in the last quarter

 ```
 SELECT DISTINCT Product